AdobeDocs/release-notes.en/current.md

 This page helps you find application-specific release notes, upcoming events, new tutorials, and the latest Support articles on Experience League.

+What's new at Experience League

+* Personalized homepage tailored to your Adobe interests
+* Smart certification recommendations that support your up-skilling journey
+* Free learning resources, detailed documentation, and community support to explore

 <!-- * [Customize your learning](https://experienceleague.adobe.com/en/home/profile-settings): Help us customize your learning experience.
 Select your role, industry, and the products that interest you.
 * [Browse and discover](https://experienceleague.adobe.com/en/browse): Find popular content, new tutorials, documentation, upcoming events, and more!
 * [Get fresh perspectives](https://experienceleague.adobe.com/en/perspectives): We've gathered a variety of real-world use cases and best practices, written by your peers and Adobe product experts.